MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 > If we agree technical debt is good, and we agree that 'quick and dirty' is technical debt, then we agree that 'quick and dirty' is good!
 > I just can't abide by that, I've seen the pain that quick and dirty causes - Doc Norton

-#### Technical Debt Quadrants
+### Technical debt quadrants

-Martin Fowler continued to explore the metaphor of Technical Debt, however it wasn't the same thing Ward Cunningham originally meant.
+[Martin Fowler](https://en.wikipedia.org/wiki/Martin_Fowler) continued to explore the metaphor of Technical Debt, however it wasn't the same thing Ward Cunningham originally meant.

 <img class="img-responsive" alt="Martin Fowler Technical Debt Quadrants" src="{{ site.url }}/assets/images/Technical-Debt-Quadrants-Original-Martin-Fowler.png">